WICG/webpackage/README.md

 > Why signing but not encryption?
 HTTPS provides both...

-The signing part of the proposal addresses *integrity*, *authenticity* and *non-repudiation* aspects of the security.
+The signing part of the proposal addresses *integrity* and *authenticity* aspects of the security.
 It is enough for the resource to be signed to validate it belongs to the origin corresponding to the certificate used.
 This, in turn allows the browsers and other user agents to afford the 'origin treatment' to the resources in the package, because there is a guarantee that those resources were not tampered with.

 >What about certificate revocation?
 Many use cases assume package is validated while offline.

 Indeed, as is the case with web browsers as well, certificate revocation is not instant on the web.
 In case of packages that are consumed while device is offline (maybe for a long period of time), the revocation of the certificate may not reach device promptly.
 But then again, if the web resources were stored in a browser cache, or if pages were Saved As, and used when device is offline, there would be no way to receive the CRL or use OCSP for real-time certificate validation as well.
 Once the device is online, the certificate should be validated using best practices of the user agent and access revoked if needed.

+>Is that Package-Signature a MAC or HMAC of the package?

+No, we don't use what commonly is called [MAC](https://en.wikipedia.org/wiki/Message_authentication_code) here because the packages are not encrypted (and there is no strong use case motivating such encryption) so there is no symmetrical key and therefore the traditional concept of MAC is not applicable.
+However, the Package-Signature contains a [Digital Signature](https://en.wikipedia.org/wiki/Digital_signature) which is a hash of the (Content Index + Package Header) signed with a private key of the publisher.
+The Content Index contains hashes for each resource part included in the package, so the Package-Signature validates each resource part as well.

+>Is Package-Signature covering all the bits of the package?

+Yes, the Package Header and Content Index are hashed and this hash, signed, is provided in the Package-Signature header.
+The Content Index, in turn, has hashes for all resources (Header+Body) so all bits of package are covered.

+>Are subpackages signed as well?

+No. If a package contains subpackages, those subpackages are not covered by the package's signature or hashes and have to have their own Package-Signature header if they need to be signed.
+This reflects the fact that subpackages typically group resources from a different origin, with their own certificate.
+The [sub]packages are the units that are typically package resources from their respective origins and are therefore separately signed.

+>What exactly are cid: URLs mentioned in this doc?
+Are they the same cid: URLs described in [RFC-2392](https://tools.ietf.org/html/rfc2392)?

+No, they are a bit different.
+They are simply a random-generated (as [Version 4 UUIDs](https://tools.ietf.org/html/rfc4122)) content IDs used exclusively inside the package to refer to the generated, non-content parts of the package - namely Content Index and Certificate used for signature.

+>What happens if cid: URLs collide?

+Since they are Version 4 UUIDs, the chances of them colliding are disappearingly small.